 About Linda Watson

-I live in Raleigh, North Carolina, with my husband Bruce.
 I've had an odd but thrilling career so far, including developing a top-secret expert system for the Institute for Defense Analyses, working with Tom Clancy and Douglas Adams on computer games, riding the dot-com wave with Egarden.com, and being the director of my county political party and the Raleigh Independent Business Alliance.
+I have a certificate in Plant-Based Nutrition from the T. Collin Campbell Foundation and eCornell.
+I'm a member of the International Association of Culinary Professionals; the International Association of Food, Wine, and Travel Writers; and the Romance Writers of America.
 As Garrison Keillor says, you can do anything with an English degree!